artkurbatov/artkurbatov/README.md

 <a href="https://apple.co/3sTU9ju" target="_blank">Study Cards</a> - Will help you learn new foreign words

+<a href="https://apps.apple.com/ru/app/finkeeper/id1666950211?l=en" target="_blank">FinKeeper</a> - Manage your expenses and savings

 ## Apps I'm working on

-<a href="https://github.com/KurbatovIOS/Finance-tracker" target="_blank">FinKeeper</a> - Manage your expenses and savings

-<a href="https://github.com/KurbatovIOS/States-Quiz" target="_blank">States Quiz</a> - Test your knowledge of states
+<a href="https://github.com/KurbatovIOS/States-Quiz" target="_blank">States Quiz</a> - Test your knowledge of states map

 ## 👨🏻‍💻 About me